node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

   By default, the Node-RED UI accepts connections on all IPv4 interfaces.
   To listen on all IPv6 addresses, set uiHost to "::", The following property can be used to listen on a specific interface.
-For example, the following would only allow connections from the local machine.
+For example, the following would only allow connections from the local machine `uiHost: "127.0.0.1",`

   *Standalone only*.

 uiPort
 : the port used to serve the editor UI.
-Default: `1880`.
+Default: `process.env.PORT || 1880`.

   *Standalone only*.

 apiMaxLength
 : The maximum size of HTTP request that will be accepted by the runtime api.
 Default: `apiMaxLength: '5mb',`

 httpAdminRoot
 : the root url for the editor UI.
 If set to `false`, all admin endpoints are disabled.
 This includes both API endpoints and the editor UI.
 To disable just the editor UI, see the `disableEditor` property below.
 Default: `/`